alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 ## What Do You Mean by a Platform?

-In this blog, we will discuss platforms through the lens of cloud modernization.
+In this blog, I will discuss platforms through the lens of cloud modernization.
 From this lens, our focus is mostly on internal developer platforms.
-Therefore, we mostly refer to “internal developer platforms” when we talk about a platform in this blog.
+Therefore, I mostly refer to “internal developer platforms” when I talk about a platform in this blog.

 ---